-Each Intern is assigned an office space, which may be shared by other staff members or Interns, for their use throughout the year.
-Wireless Internet is also available throughout the Desert Sage Resource Center, Juvenile Justice, and Family Support Center training locations.
+Each Intern is assigned an office space, which may be shared by other Interns, for their use throughout the year.
+Wireless Internet is also available throughout the Desert Sage Resource Center.
 Interns receive a Desert Sage Resource Center email account.
-Interns should understand that e-mail or fax is not a secure form of communication.
-Interns have access to same clerical, administrative, and IT support as all employees at the various training locations.
-Interns are not responsible for billing procedures, as a separate staff within the agency handles billing.
+Interns should understand that e-mail or fax is not a secure form of communication and are encouraged to communicate with patients through the electronic record system.
+Interns have access to same clerical, administrative, and IT support as all employees at DSRC.
+Interns are not responsible for billing procedures, as a separate staff within the agency handles billing, but interns are responsible for timely submission of billing CPT codes at the conclusion of each note.
 Interns are encouraged to create a welcoming and professional office space and be aware of what their office decorations may communicate to others.
-Interns will be given access to computer equipment and must utilize the equipment in the manner in which they were trained and are expected to be thoughtful about their computer use, including what is downloaded and what is sent or forwarded to staff.
+Interns will be given access to computer equipment and must utilize the equipment in the manner in which they were trained and are expected to be thoughtful about their computer use, including what is downloaded and what is sent or forwarded to staff and community partners.